qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

 ----------------------------
 Adds X and Y (or latitude/longitude) fields to a point layer.
-The X/Y fields can be calculated in a different CRS to the layer (e.g. creating latitude/longitude fields for a layer in a project CRS).
+The X/Y fields can be calculated in a different CRS to the layer (e.g. creating latitude/longitude fields for a layer in a projected CRS).

 Parameters
 ..........